joe-sharp/mtg_card_maker/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] I've searched existing issues to avoid duplicates
 - [ ] This aligns with MTG Card Maker's goals
+  - If unsure tell me why it should below:

 ---